mkvakin/asa_resume_compiler/README.md

 # asa_resume_compiler
-A Tampermonkey that compiles a sailing resume our of the e-logbook hosted by American Sailing Association (ASA)
+A Tampermonkey that compiles a sailing resume out of the e-logbook hosted by American Sailing Association (ASA)

 To use this script:
 1. Install Tampermonkey Chrome browser add-on from here https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo